 As I began my job search, I did not expect to find a job that fit all of my “requirements” and be one for which I was qualified.
 I am sure we’ve all had a taste of insecurity in terms of employment in the past 5 years (with this recent economic hardship), and so I bet you can relate to what happened next.
 I almost did not apply for the job that I ended up getting.
 That’s right.
 I saw the job posting and despite it fulfilling everything on my “wish list,” I almost kept going.
 If it weren’t for some support for my wife, I might have missed out on a great opportunity.
 Yet, I applied and knew that I had to do everything that I could to get this job.

 I made sure to double check everything.
 I already had a template for my cover letter and resume, but I refined them and made them specific to the job for which I was applying.
+You want a company to feel like you belong in that position.
 I made sure to include some of my unconventional skills like managing a website and experience with marketing (I’m definitely glad I started blogging).
 While I don’t know yet what helped push me over the edge, I do know that I got the job.
 I’ve been working at my job for two weeks now and I have enjoyed every minute.
 It’s such a nice feeling to wake up to a job that you enjoy.
 This is something I haven’t experienced for years and while the job will keep my busier, I feel like there has been new life breathed into me to do the other ambitious things in life.

 As I go back and think about how I almost didn’t apply for the job and the uncertainty with which I was even looking for a new job, I can’t help but wonder how many opportunities we miss because are aren’t ambitious or motivated enough.